piotrklibert/ffipf/README.md

-## ffipf - Fuzzy Find in Project Fast (provisional)
+## FFIPF - Fuzzy Find in Project Fast (provisional)

 **WARNING**: This is an alpha (at best) release and so it's very rough around the edges.
 The name will also most likely change.
-There are hardcoded values specific to my setup all over the place.
 Currently only working on Linux.

 ### What is it?